The Art of Sterilization

 - FDA: 21 CFR Part 211.113(b) (Control of microbiological contamination) emphasizes the need for validated terminal sterilization processes where feasible.

-- EU GMP Annex 1: Provides guidance on the manufacture of sterile medicinal products, emphasizing terminal sterilization as the preferred method when applicable.
+- EU GMP Annex 1: Provides guidance on manufacturing sterile medicinal products, emphasizing terminal sterilization as the preferred method when applicable.

-- ISO 11135 & ISO 11137: Standards for the validation and routine control of ethylene oxide and radiation sterilization, respectively.
+- ISO 11135 and ISO 11137 are standards for the validation and routine control of ethylene oxide and radiation sterilization, respectively.

 Aseptic Sterilization